NexusMutual/pooled-staking-process-runner/README.md

 | POLL_INTERVAL_MILLIS | Polling interval to check if there are pending intervals. |
 | DEFAULT_ITERATIONS | Default number of iterations used by processPendingActions |
 | MAX_GAS | How much gas to use at most.
 If it is exceeded, the number of used iterations is halved. |
-| MAX_GAS_PRICE | Max gas price in Wei that it's allow to use.
+| MAX_GAS_PRICE_GWEI | Max gas price in GWEI that it's allow to use.
 Stops processing until the price falls under this treshold.
+| NETWORK | Network name.
+Possible values: mainnet, kovan

 ### Run